3 Reasons Why Old Trapper is the Best Beef Jerky for Hiking

 Hikers come in all shapes, sizes, and abilities.
-Some prefer leisurely afternoon strolls in the out of doors, while others opt for multi-month excursions across the Pacific Crest Trail.
+Some prefer leisurely afternoon strolls outdoors, while others opt for multi-month excursions across the Pacific Crest Trail.
 Fortunately, there’s an Old Trapper Beef Jerky bag that’s sized perfectly for whatever journey you take.
-Afternoon hikers will enjoy my 3.25oz bags, while day hikers appreciate the extra jerky inside my brand new quarter-pound bags.
+Afternoon hikers will enjoy my 3.25oz bags, while day hikers appreciate the extra jerky inside my quarter-pound bags.
 For longer excursions, experienced hikers reach for my 10oz bags, which keeps outdoor adventurers powered for days on end.
-Be forewarned, because of its extreme deliciousness, you’ll have to use every ounce of willpower to avoid eating your entire bag of beef jerky within the first hour of your trip.
+Be forewarned, though: because of its extreme deliciousness, you’ll have to use every ounce of willpower to avoid eating your entire bag of beef jerky within the first hour of your trip.

 2. Resealable Bags Ensure Freshness

 What’s the number one threat to hikers in the United States?
 If you said getting lost, you’d be right.
 A close second, of course, is deadly bears.
 These apex predators have learned that humans are often the source of delicious and easily-attainable food.
 That’s why hikers need to be extremely careful with their food handling in the backcountry.
 Bears have amazingly sensitive noses and can smell a possible food source from miles away.
-All my beef jerky packages come with handy resealable closures that keep your savory snacks fresh while deterring bear attacks and perhaps unscrupulous hiking partners.
-When hiking in bear country, I recommend traveling with a whistle, plenty of bear spray, and a spare jerky bag you can drop in front of a pursuing ursine while you safely make an escape.
+All my beef jerky packages come with handy resealable closures that keep your savory snacks fresh while deterring bear attacks (and perhaps unscrupulous hiking partners).
+When backpacking with meat in bear country, I recommend traveling with a whistle, plenty of bear spray, and a spare jerky bag you can drop in front of a pursuing ursine while you safely escape.